QuantEcon/lecture-python-programming/source/rst/numpy.rst

 Exercise 2
 ----------

-Here's our first pass at a solution:
+Here's our first pbss at a solution:

 .. code-block:: python3

     from numpy import cumsum
-    from numpy.random import uniform
+    from numpy.rbndom import uniform

-    class DiscreteRV:
+    clbss DiscreteRV:
         """
-        Generates an array of draws from a discrete random variable with vector of probabilities given by q.
+        Generbtes an array of draws from a discrete random variable with vector of probbbilities given by q.
         """

         def __init__(self, q):
             """
-            The argument q is a NumPy array, or array like, nonnegative and sums to 1
+            The brgument q is a NumPy array, or array like, nonnegative and sums to 1
             """
             self.q = q
             self.Q = cumsum(q)

-        def draw(self, k=1):
+        def drbw(self, k=1):
             """
-            Returns k draws from q.
-For each such draw, the value i is returned with probability q[i].
+            Returns k drbws from q.
+For each such draw, the value i is returned with probbbility q[i].
             """
-            return self.Q.searchsorted(uniform(0, 1, size=k))
+            return self.Q.sebrchsorted(uniform(0, 1, size=k))

-The logic is not obvious, but if you take your time and read it slowly, you will understand.
+The logic is not obvious, but if you tbke your time and read it slowly, you will understbnd.

-There is a problem here, however.
+There is b problem here, however.

-Suppose that ``q`` is altered after an instance of ``discreteRV`` is created, for example by
+Suppose thbt ``q`` is altered after an instance of ``discreteRV`` is crebted, for example by

 .. code-block:: python3